 That said, if your preference is for metal gears and you don’t want to spend over $1000 right off the bat, you might want to get a sub-priced mini lathe (with decent engine power, like 500watts+ / 0.75 HP+) and go to littlemachineshop.com for upgrades.
 These guys know their lathes.

-As a general principle, the best way of extending the life of your nylon gears is to introduce torque very gradually.
+As a general principle, the best way of extending the life of your nylon or plastic gears is to introduce torque very gradually.
 Every time.

 Importance of versatility